mvolkmann/blog/src/sample.md

 that supports HTML templating and has an HTTP library.
 Popular choices include JavaScript, Python, and Go.

+## Required Knowledge

+To create projects that use htmx, it is useful to have some knowledge of the following topics:

+- a code editor such as VS Code or Vim
+- HTML for specifying what will be rendered in the browser
+- CSS for styling what is rendered
+- some programming language for implementing HTTP endpoints
+- HTTP basics such as verbs, requests, and responses
+- command-line basics such as changing the working directory and starting a local server

 If you are not already a full-stack developer, using htmx will provide motivation to move in that direction.
-Front-end web developers will get comfortable with implementing server endpoints.
+Front-end web developers will become comfortable with implementing server endpoints.
-Back-end developers will get comfortable with HTML and CSS.
+Back-end developers will become comfortable with HTML and CSS.

 ## htmx Attributes